 Keep it hidden

-Unless in medical wearables, always wear you alert system in a place where criminals cannot see it.
+Unless in medical wearables, always wear your wearable alert system in a place where criminals cannot see it.
 If they see it, they may destroy it or try to harm you for alerting the authorities of their crime.
-Wearing it as a necklace under you shirt is often a good place.
+Wearing it as a necklace under your shirt is often a good place.
 You can also conceal it in your pockets but always make it easily reachable.

 Always charge your phone